Updated: Oct 21, 2022

 Aerogel is very easy to install, and is available in sheets and stickers for quick installation.
 However, much like cotton, Aerogel is one of the most expensive types of mineral wool alternatives out there, costing up to two dollars per square foot at an R-value of 10.3.

 One of the most eco-friendly and effective insulation options on the market right now is hemp.
 Hempitecture HempWool®, specifically, is known for its efficacy as an insulative material.

-The fire retardant used to treat HempWool® is biobased and non toxic, and it comes in batts for easy installation.
-Hempitecture HempWool® is also pressure fit, so it is able to be easily cut to size during installation for a perfect fit.
+The fire retardant used to treat HempWool® is biobased and nontoxic, and it comes in batts for easy installation.
+Hempitecture HempWool® is also pressure fit, so it can be easily cut to size during installation for a perfect fit.